vkpuram393/Insight_IQ/README.md

 # PBM AI Assist – LangGraph Multi‑Agent Starter

 > A pragmatic starter project for building a pharmacy benefit (PBM) conversational assistant using **LangGraph**.
-This is NOT production code – it’s an accelerator with **mock LLMs** and **mock APIs** so you can explore flow, state, routing, memory, and clarification logic without burning real tokens or hitting real backend systems.
+This project uses **Google Gemini** for LLM integration and includes a configurable mock mode for development.
+It demonstrates flow, state, routing, memory, and clarification logic with real LLM integration and API calls.

 ---
 ## 1. What This Is / What It Isn’t